Avoiding teacher negligence or malpractice claims

 How can Sharrock Pitman Legal help me?

 Remember when things go wrong, it can be hard to know the best course of action.
-If you need advice, please contact our Accredited Specialist Workplace Relations team.
+If you need advice, please contact our Workplace Relations team.
 Call us today on 1300 205 506.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.